-I recently shared an interesting video about what makes videos go viral on YouTube with my Rapid Audience Growth and private Facebook groups.
+I recently shared an interesting video about what makes videos go viral on YouTube.
 I’d like to share it with you also.

 It’s really fascinating how it breaks it down, and is extremely insightful to understanding that ecosystem.
 Quite a bit of it somewhat applies to Instagram as well.

 I’ve included the video below, but here’s a quick summary.

 What makes videos go viral on YouTube?
 It heavily weighs on two key things:

 Thumbnail and Headline – Because most of the views come from suggested videos, the thumbnail and headline are the first two things that can persuade a viewer to watch your video.
 The higher the click-through rate of seeing your thumbnail and headline, the more the algorithm will promote your content.